-Who is recommended to install balustrade?
 We recommend an installer that is a skilled carpenter that is licensed, bonded, and insured.
-A few reasons why this is important (however not the only reasons)
+Here are a few reasons why this is important:

 - There is often very little that can be done if an unlicensed contractor disappears from a partially completed job or does a job incorrectly.

 - A bond is essentially a pre-paid savings account with a bank or insurance company that sets money aside in the event a project is not completed according to the contract between the property owner and the contractor.